prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 ### From Point-to-Point to Message-Oriented Middleware

-Early integration relied on point-to-point connections between systemsâ€”a quadratic complexity nightmare (N systems require N(N-1)/2 connections).
+Early integration relied on point-to-point connections between systems a quadratic complexity nightmare (N systems require N(N-1)/2 connections).
 The introduction of message brokers linearized this to N connections, each system integrating once with the broker.

 ```mermaid
 graph TB